İnegöl meatballs: History

 The dish was invented by one Mustafa Efendi, who was born in 1842 in Pazarcık, Ottoman Bulgaria, and emigrated to İnegöl in 1892.
-In 1893 he began selling meatballs in his shop at the bazaar on the Ankara-Bursa road.
-These proved popular, and the family-run shop is still in business till the present day.
+In 1893, he began selling meatballs in his shop at the bazaar on the Ankara-Bursa road.
+These proved popular and the family-run shop is still in business till the present day.

 Preparation

-Kneaded in a round shape, the meatballs are cooked on a grill.
+Kneaded in a round shape, the meatballs are usually cooked on a grill.
 The fame of İnegöl meatballs has spread throughout Turkey.
 Production of İnegöl meatballs started in the 1930s and quickly spread all over the country.
-The most important feature of Inegol meatballs is that no seasoning is used.
-Each meatball is between 12 and 15 grams and round, though some places make them flat as well. İnegöl meatballs consist of veal, lamb, salt, sodium-bicarbonate and onion mixture in specific proportions.
+The most important feature of Inegol meatballs is that no seasoning is used other than salt.
+Each meatball is between 12 and 15 grams and round, though some places make them flat as well. İnegöl meatballs can consist of veal, lamb, salt, sodium-bicarbonate and onion mixture in specific proportions.
 Prepared meatballs are refrigerated for 2–3 hours, then they are ready to be cooked.